MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/tutorials/mrlearning-speechSDK-ch1.md

 ---
-title: Azure Speech Services tutorials - 1.
-Integrating and using speech recognition and transcription
+title: Integrating and using speech recognition and transcription
 description: Complete this course to learn how to implement Azure Speech SDK within a mixed reality application.
 author: jessemcculloch
 ms.author: jemccull